andreaporotti/wp-install-powershell/README.md

 .\wp-install.ps1 -wpFolderName "wp_test_site" -wpTitle "Testing WordPress" -verboseMode
 ```

-Only print the list of commands that would be executed by the script:
+Run script preventing command execution:

 ```PowerShell
 .\wp-install.ps1 -wpFolderName "wp_test_site" -wpTitle "Testing WordPress" -verboseMode -testMode
 ```

 ## Changelog
-### [1.6.0] - 2022-05-xx
+### [1.6.0] - 2022-05-09
 **Added**
 - Added optional parameter to pass a custom site URL.
-If not specified, "localhost" will be used.
+If not specified, "localhost" will be used. **Please note:** extra configuration on the webserver is required for a custom url.
 - Generate a random password for the admin user.
 The password will be saved to a file in the site folder and also displaed to the terminal. **Please note:** currently the password is not really safe, so change it if you deploy the site.
 - Added command to open the site backend at the end of the setup.